george-pov/YTSkedy/docs/development/naming-guidance.md

   content, such as `localizedDate`.
 - `broadcast`: YouTube `liveBroadcast` resource metadata, including title, description, visibility, made-for-kids state, and scheduled start.
-- `publisher`: Application port or adapter that creates an external provider resource.
+- `publisher`: Application port (`IPlatformPublisher`) or provider adapter that creates an external provider resource for a platform type.
-- `deleter`: Application port or adapter that removes an external provider resource.
 - `authorization policy`: API boundary rule that maps authenticated principals, scopes, roles, and resolved endpoints to an authorization result.
 - `credentials`: Non-secret name for credential material configured outside